 A Midwesterner at heart, Robert has called Los Angeles home for more than 25 years.
 With an education in studio arts and art history, he has worked in a variety of creative fields including 13 years as an appraiser of modern and contemporary art.
 When he’s not working in his downtown Los Angeles studio, Robert obsesses over vintage craft books and schemes ways to make it big as a doughnut connoisseur.

 For business inquiries, collaboration, media or sponsorship opportunities, please reach out via the contact page.

 View complete curriculum vitae on LinkedIn.

-Robert is thrilled to have partnered with Venice, California based Knock Knock to create a clever, craft driven gift collection.
+Robert is thrilled to have partnered with Southern California based Knock Knock to create a clever, craft driven gift collection.
 Rooted in nostalgia, but with a modern sensibility, Knock Knock sees these products as an excellent fit with their mission to to bring humor, creativity, and smarts to everyday life.

-In its first three seasons, the ongoing collaboration has yielded:
+In its first three seasons, the collaboration has yielded: